Monte Carlo generation of localised particle trajectories: Worldline numerics

 and satisfy Dirichlet boundary conditions (DBC), $q_{0} = 0 = q_{N_{P}}$.
 We thereby identify the discretised Wilson line variables as $v_{i} := v[x_{i}] = \frac{T}{N_{P}}\sum_{k=1}^{N_{P}} V(x_{i}(u_{k}))$.

-Trajectories distributed according to (\ref{eqPq}) can be generated with various algorithms (such as via thermalisation \cite{Nieuwenhuis:1995ux, Nieuwenhuis:1996mc, Gies:2001zp, Gies:2001tj} or directly \cite{Gies:2006cq, Franchino-Vinas:2019udt} as preferred here).
 Application of worldline numerics in field theory exploits the first quantised worldline approach based on path integrals over \textit{relativistic} point particles.
-Indeed, these methods were adapted to non-relativistic quantum mechanics (which we focus on here) only recently, numerically in \cite{UsMonteCarlo, Corradini:2020tgk} and analytically -- for the same type of localised potential studied here -- in \cite{PvHz, nHit} (see also \cite{SebaNaser}).
+Indeed, these methods were adapted to non-relativistic quantum mechanics (which we focus on here) only recently, numerically in \cite{UsMonteCarlo, Corradini:2020tgk} and analytically -- for the same type of localised potential studied here -- in \cite{PvHz, nHit} (also \cite{SebaNaser}).

+Trajectories distributed according to (\ref{eqPq}) can be generated directly with various algorithms \cite{Gies:2006cq, Franchino-Vinas:2019udt}.
+It is important that they are not rejection-based, as Metropolis-type algorithms are.
+Instead, a direct sampling of the distributions implies that all trajectories generated contribute to the estimation of physical quantities (alternative algorithms based on thermalisation also exist \cite{Nieuwenhuis:1995ux, Nieuwenhuis:1996mc, Gies:2001zp, Gies:2001tj}).
+Crucially, the modified algorithms proposed in this work preserve this property, in that the effects of generating trajectories in background potentials are ``subtracted'' without any accept / reject step.